Loading Patchies...

 Control Description

-Stop Resets clock to 0 and pauses.
+Stop Reset the clock to 0 and pause it.

-Time Signature Displays as 4/4.
-Click to edit — type a fraction like 6/8 or 3/4 and press Enter.
+Time Signature The display uses 4/4.
+Click to edit, type 6/8 or 3/4, then press Enter.

 Time Display Formats

-• Time 02:35:42 — Minutes:Seconds:Centiseconds
+• Time 02:35:42 — minutes, seconds, and centiseconds

-• Bars 001:1:01 — Bars:Beats:Sixteenths (respects current time signature)
+• Bars 001:1:01 — bars, beats, and sixteenths.
+This format uses the current time signature.

-• Seconds 00004.25 — Raw seconds with decimals
+• Seconds 00004.25 — seconds with decimals

 DSP vs Volume